Pdut89/minesweeper/README.md

 ## Contributing

-#### Hacktoberfest PR's welcome...
 #### Suggested changes:
 * Styling edits
 * Completing the 'reset game' function
 * Allow user to customise board size
 * Anything else

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors